 - Staff Turnover – High turnover can signal deeper management issues.

-If you are unsure, consult with an elder law attorney to help assess safety and legal risk before placement.
+Watching for these issues can help families identify neglect before serious harm occurs.
+If you are unsure, an elder abuse attorney can help assess safety concerns and legal risk before placement.

 FAQs About Signs of Nursing Home Abuse and Neglect